onflow/flow/agendas/2024/sprint-kickoff/2024-05-10-Flow-Sprint-Kickoff.md

 * Update JVM SDK examples repo now that latest version artifact successfully published
 * Implement multi-sig solution for Circle to help with USDC migration to EVM
 * Upgrade Band protocol contract to C1.0
-* Continue review of IncrementFi Cadence 1.0 contract upgrades (couldn't get to it in past sprint)

 **On Hold**
 - Axelar Cadence bridge release waiting confirmation of build partners, costs and timelines for EVM release, no engineering ongoing